mzattera/KRAAL/README.md

 	Transaction changes committed
 	```

-2. Then you must import RDF and RDF Schema vocabularies into the `rdf` database using `RdfImport` import utility as shown below.
+2. Then you must import RDF and RDF Schema vocabularies into the `rdf` database using `RdfImporter` import utility as shown below.
 In this example we assume `.jar` and vocabularies are in the same folder from where you
 run the command.